Ruby-Dragon/ruby-dragon.github.io/content/Sapper.md

 My idea for this jam was to make a 3D, first person minesweeper, where the player needed to use a metal detector in order to find mines in a given area.
 This related to the theme because an aberration is, according to the jam page itself: "a departure from what is normal, usual, or expected, typically one that is unwelcome", which I feel suits getting your legs blown off by a mine quite well.

 I chose Godot 4.2, of course, as the engine as I know how to use it and it is pretty fast.
 I planned to include the following features:
-- WASD movement with mouse look (no jumping!)
+- WASD movement with mouse look (no jumping!
+That would be too easy to play!)
 - mines that would kill player if walked on
 - metal detector that would light up if a mine was under it
 - ability to flag a mine
 - van used to exit level after player is confident that all mines have been flagged
 - grading system used to evaluate how well the player did
-- retying a level after death
+- retrying a level after death

 I decided to tackle these features in that order in order to make sure that I always had the most playable version of my game at any given time.
 This would give me time to adapt if a feature didn't work, or if my game design was too boring.